Lepton Flavor Violating $B\to K^*_2(1430)\mu^{\pm}\tau^{\mp}$ Decays: The Vector singlet LQ

 We consider the weak singlet vector LQ $U^{2/3}_1$ since it can give rise to a good explanation of both types of anomalies in $b\to c\ell\bar{\nu}$ and $b\to s\mu^+\mu^-$ transitions, simultaneously~\cite{Kumar:2018kmr,Cornella:2019hct,Angelescu:2021lln}.
 In fact, this LQ model attracts a lot of attention in the literature.
 The interaction Lagrangian between the $U_1$ LQ and the SM fermions can be written as~\cite{Dorsner:2016wpm}

 where $h^{ij}_{L,R}$ are the LQ couplings with the generation indexes $i,j$, $Q_{L}$($L_{L}$) is the SM left-handed quark (lepton) doublet and $d_R$($\ell_R$) is the right-handed down quark (lepton) singlet.
 We consider the minimal framework where $h^{ij}_{R} = 0$.
-We also assume that the LQ coupling to the first generation is zero.
+We also assume the LQ couplings are real and couplings to the first generation are zero.
 This leads to the following flavor structure of the LQ couplings

 To calculate the NP parameters $h_{L}$'s, one needs to consider all the relevant constraints from low energy observables.
-In $U_1$ LQ model, these constraints would include from $2q2\ell$ processes.
-In Table~\ref{expt}, we list the observables which gives potential constraints on the NP parameters.
-These observables mainly include all $b\to s\mu^+\mu^-$ data, flavor ratios in $b\to c\tau\bar{\nu}$ and measured LFV decays in $b\to s\ell_1\ell_2$.
+In $U_1$ LQ model, these constraints would include from $2q2\ell$ processes which involve second and third generations.
+In our analysis, we consider only those processes which contribute at the tree level.
+These observables can be divided into following categories \begin{itemize} \item $b\to s\mu^+\mu^-$ data : In presence of $U_1$ LQ, the vector and axial-vector NP WCs of $b\to s\mu^+\mu^-$ can be written as